 Comp 1113 is partially discrete mathematics, partially an introduction to linear equations.
 The purpose of this course is to give a strong foundation for future technical and programming courses.
 The course is divided into three parts: (1) Boolean algebra and design of logic circuits; (2) number systems and data representation; and (3) functions, linear equations, vectors and matrices.

 This course is equivalent to the Computer Systems Technology Diploma Full-time course.
 Late registration is not permitted.
-No class on February 15 (Family Day).
+No class on May 18 (Victoria Day).

 Upon successful completion of this course, the student will be able to:

 Explain the Boolean algebra concepts: values of TRUE and FALSE, basic and derived operators, postulates, algebraic laws and theorems, Boolean expressions and functions.